 Fannie Mae does not originate any mortgage loans, including the Reference Obligations.
 As described under "Loan Acquisition Practices and Servicing Standards", Fannie Mae acquires mortgage loans, including the Reference Obligations, from its approved loan sellers pursuant to contracts with such loan sellers.
 Fannie Mae does not re-underwrite the mortgage loans that it acquires and it has not done so with respect to the Reference Obligations.
-Fannie Mae's quality control reviews encompass only a small percentage of mortgage loans or Reference Obligations that Fannie Mae has acquired, and its quality control reviews do not constitute a reunderwriting of the Reference Obligations Fannie Mae does review, as described under "Loan Acquisition Practices and Servicing Standards - Quality Control".
+Fannie Mae's quality control reviews encompass only a small percentage of mortgage loans or Reference Obligations that Fannie Mae has acquired, and its quality control reviews do not constitute a re-underwriting of the Reference Obligations Fannie Mae does review, as described under "Loan Acquisition Practices and Servicing Standards - Quality Control".
 Fannie Mae depends on its loan sellers' compliance with their contracts and relies on the loan sellers' representations and warranties to Fannie Mae that the mortgage loans being sold satisfy the underwriting standards and other requirements specified in the loan sellers' contracts.
 Fannie Mae generally does not independently verify compliance by loan sellers with respect to representations and warranties and, other than with respect to any Reference Obligations that Fannie Mae may have reviewed under its quality control process described in this Offering Memorandum, Fannie Mae has not done so with respect to the Reference Obligations.
 As a result, it is possible that if loan sellers have not complied with their obligations under their contracts with Fannie Mae that certain Reference Obligations may have defects or deficiencies that Fannie Mae is not aware of.
-Reference Obligations with substantial defects are likely to experience Credit Events and Modification Events (and losses realized with respect thereto) at a higher rate than Reference Obligations without such defects, which could result in (i) Tranche Write-down Amounts being allocated to reduce the Class Principal Balances or Class Notional Amounts, as applicable, of the Notes (to the extent Credit Events and Modification Events occur with respect to such Reference Obligations that result in realized losses) and (ii) interest reduction amounts on the Notes (to the extent Modification Events occur with respect to such Reference Obligations that result in reduced mortgage rates or principal forbearance) and, in turn, investment losses to the Noteholders.
+Reference Obligations with substantial defects are likely to experience Credit Events and Modification Events (and losses realized with respect thereto) at a higher rate than Reference Obligations without such defects, which could result in (i) Tranche Write-down Amounts being allocated to reduce the Class Principal Balances or Class Notional Amounts, as applicable, of the Notes (to the extent Credit Events and Modification Events (to the extent Modification Events Obligations that result in realized losses) and (ii) interest reduction amounts on the Notes (to the extent Modification Events occur with respect to such Reference Obligations that result in realized losses) and the Notes (to the extent Modification Events occur with respect to such Reference Obligations that result in realized losses) and (ii) interest reduction amounts on the Notes (to the extent Modification Events occur with respect to such Reference Obligations that result in realized losses to the Noteholders.